xhanak2/CodeWars/README.md

 Vasya is currently working as a clerk.
 He wants to sell a ticket to every single person in this line.
 Can Vasya sell a ticket to every person and give change if he initially has no money and sells the tickets strictly in the order people queue?
 Return YES, if Vasya can sell a ticket to every person and give change with the bills he has at hand at that moment.
 Otherwise return NO.

+## Consecutive Fib numbers
+There is a given number and you have to find two consecutive Fibonacci numbers f1 and f2 where f1*f2=given number.
+If exist return true if not false